polyfy/polylith/readme.md

 <img src="images/base.png" width="30%">

 The lack of an `interface` makes bases less composable compared to components.
-This is in order, because they solve a different problem and that is to be a bridge between the real world and the components it uses.
+This is okay, because they serve a different purpose which is to be a bridge between the real world and the components the base delegates to.
-It fulfills this by delegating incoming calls to these components via their interfaces.
+This gives us the modularity and structure we need to build simple and understandable services, tools, and libraries.

 Let's create the `cli` base to see how it works, by executing the [create base](doc/commands.md#create-base) command:
 ```sh